Greetings Upper Valley Makers:

 About the Instructor(s): Angela Hill has been making jewelry for over 50 years.
 She has taught classes for 30 years.
-She has sold her jewelry in stores, online and in market places for over 20 years.
+She has sold her jewelry in stores, online and in market places for 20 years.
 She especially loves Wire work jewelry, but also does silversmithing, stringing, knotting, seed bead weaving and mixed media metal work.

 Age requirement: Youth and Adult (15 years and older)

-Class Fees: free for Members/ $10 non-Members
+Class Fees: Free for Members/$10 non-Members

-Materials Fee: none
+Materials Fee: None